expo/expo/docs/versions/unversioned/sdk/local-authentication.md

 Returns a promise resolving to boolean value indicating whether a face or fingerprint scanner is available on this device.

+### `Expo.LocalAuthentication.supportedAuthenticationTypesAsync()`

+Determine what kinds of authentications are available on the device.

+#### Returns

+Returns a promise resolving to an array containing `Expo.LocalAuthentication.AuthenticationType.{FINGERPRINT, FACIAL_RECOGNITION}`.
+These determine what kinds of authentications are available on the device.

 ### `Expo.LocalAuthentication.isEnrolledAsync()`

 Determine whether the device has saved fingerprints or facial data to use for authentication.